Organized crime in London, Ontario: Loners Motorcycle Club

 The Loners Motorcycle Club operated a chapter in London, with their clubhouse located in the nearby hamlet of Iona Station.
 This occurred when the Annihilators Motorcycle Club patched over in 1999.
 They operated in the area for two years until merging with the Bandidos in late 2001.
 Several members would also join the Hells Angels in the split that occurred in 2001.
 When the Hells Angels opened a probationary chapter in London Ontario, in 2001, most of its members consisted of former Loners.

 Ontario Wide Crew

 Ontario Wide Crew(OWC) was created in 2013, the gang quickly rose to prominence in London earning a spot on "The Seven".

 Pond Mills Crew

 A long time street gang that operates in the neighborhood of Pond Mills and the surrounding area in London's Southside.

 Satan's Choice

 At some point in the late 1970s the Satans choice opened a chapter in London, Ontario.
 The chapter was still very young when it was patched over to the Outlaws Motorcycle Club in 1977, becoming the Outlaws London chapter.

+In May 2026, the London Free Press reported that Satan's Choice, which was restarted by Harley Guindon, opened a chapter in London.